MiDataInt/mdi-script-generator/static/options/RUN_MODE.md

-Local mode is best when you wish to run Stage 2 Apps on your computer to interact with data processed by pipelines on some other server.
+Local mode is best when you wish to run Stage 2 Apps on your computer to interact with data processed by pipelines on a server.
 It is responsive and secure, but you must manually transfer processed data files to your computer, or a provider needs to share such files with you, e.g., via email.